eugeneloza/decoherence/readme_compile.txt

 ##Windows

-Specific dll libraries (32 bit / 64 bit) are required in case of Windows.
+Specific DLL libraries (32 bit / 64 bit) are required in case of Windows.
 These may be downloaded here: http://castle-engine.sourceforge.net/engine.php.
 32 bit versions of all the required libraries can also be found at this project GIT repository.
 The DLLs must be placed in the exe folder.

 #Android